Abigail Scott

 Spinning rods are the best option for those who do not like fly fishing.

-With this setup, you can fish with just about any type of bait.
-With this, you will be able to cast out a small jig and throw smaller and lighter lures.
+With this setup, you can fish with just about any bait.
+With this, you can cast a small jig and throw smaller, lighter lures.
 You'll want to use a fluorocarbon line in the 4-6lb range.
-You will be able to use delicate presentations with this line, and the line will be so thin that it will be virtually invisible to fish.
+You can use delicate presentations with this line, which will be so thin that it will be virtually invisible to fish.

-In kayaks, you may be able to use a couple of rod holders to set up spider rigging.
+You may use a couple of rod holders in kayaks to set up spider rigging.
 Spider rigging is usually done from larger boats.
 The jerry-rig method is best if you want to quickly cover a lot of water and do so at varying depths or lures.
-It may require some jerry-rigging to get 3-5 rods in the water.
+Getting 3-5 rods in the water may require some jerry-rigging.
 It's perfect for anglers who don't know where crappie school is on small lakes or are unfamiliar with the water.

 Sitting in one spot too long when fishing for crappie is a common mistake.
 Your lures have changed a few times, but you still haven't caught anything.